UwUSnek/Lumen-Aurora/doc/ILSL/ILSL.md

 ## 2. Syntax

-The syntax is almost identical to the C language syntax, except for some additional operators and constructs
+The syntax is almost identical to the C language syntax, except for some additional operators and constructs.

 ### 2.1.
 Identifiers